 Anyone can end up Vitamin B12 deficient, but seniors are more prone to the problem due to decreased food consumption and regular intake.
 That said, one out of five people generally tend to have a lower than normal level of B12 when measured, putting them at risk for deficiency status.
 Many tend to have gastro-intestinal issues, they have gone through some kind of gastric surgery, they are on a very limited vegan intake diet, or they take regular pharmaceuticals for blood sugar regulation or heartburn.
 In some less common cases, adults have a condition that blocks their ability to intake B12 naturally through digestion in the stomach.

 In most cases, the typical intake happens as people eat food daily, so a good diet has such a positive impact, including B12 consumption.
 The vitamin can easily be found in protein such as meats and dairy products.

 For treating a deficiency, oral supplements are one approach, but intramuscular injection provides an optional, more direct channel.
 This bypasses the stomach digestion process and allows the body to absorb the B12 directly.
 Injections can provide a viable alternative for Vitamin B12 intake, especially when a patient struggles with dietary or gastric challenges.
-To find out more, Flawless Laser Center is available to help.
+To find out more, Flawless skin center is available to help.
 We have two locations in Los Angeles: one in Burbank, CA and Sherman Oaks, CA. Customers can book an appointment or schedule a consultation online.